 A key element in introducing the new approach was designing a specific programme of professional development (PD) for staff, which included both upfront training and structured ongoing support e.g. instructional coaching.
-Putting Evidence to Work: A School’s Guide to Implementation contains a number of recommendations relating to professional development, which have been expanded on in this additional summary (ADD LINK TO NEW PD SUMMARY).
-The video below presents a video case study of Durrington High School, a secondary school in Worthing, and how they use professional development to implement new teaching strategies:
+Putting Evidence to Work: A School’s Guide to Implementation contains a number of recommendations relating to professional development, which have been expanded on in this additional summary.

-This video explores how a range of PD activities have been used to help implement knowledge organisers across the school (see here for their implementation plan (LINK TO DURRINGTON PLAN IN RS IMPLEMENTATION PLANS):
+This video explores how a range of PD activities have been used to help implement knowledge organisers across the school (see here for their implementation plan):

-The rest of the Prepare phase in the implementation guide covers how to assess whether you are ready to act on your implementation plan, communicate it effectively and undergo the necessary practical preparations (e.g. getting equipment ready, training staff) –see here in the guidance (LINK TO P26).
+The rest of the Prepare phase in the implementation guide covers how to assess whether you are ready to act on your implementation plan, communicate it effectively and undergo the necessary practical preparations (e.g. getting equipment ready, training staff) –see here in the guidance.

 A key step in this process is creating a shared understanding of what will be expected, supported and rewarded during the implementation process.
 Our experience is that people value this clarity and can use it to plan accordingly.
-This template (LINK TO EXPECTING, SUPPORTING, REWARDING TEMPLATE) can help you specify a) what is required of colleagues in implementing a new approach b) what will be provided and supported to help them do so c) any alignment with rewards and incentives.
+This planning template can help you specify a) what is required of colleagues in implementing a new approach b) what will be provided and supported to help them do so c) any alignment with rewards and incentives.